mingrammer/funmath/README.md

 # funmath
 Implementations of mathematical functions, formulas and concepts.

 It provides the implementations of various topics for mathematical things such as fibonacci, euclidean, prime numbers and so on.
-Any mathematical topics or concepts are allowed.
+Any mathematical topics or concepts are welcome.
 If you love the math, join to here with your algorithms and codes!

 This repository does not force the specific programming languages, but if you are using the Python, you should use the Python 3.6 to contribute or to run. (you wiil use the only Python 3.6+ in the future)